 However, many people don’t realise the computing power of the smartphone in their pocket.
 We went to the moon with less computing power than is in our smartphones today.
 The definition of a computer has changed and it includes a mobile device.
 More and more people consider their smartphone not a desktop or laptop computer as the most important device for social networking, getting directions or other online activities.

-Given the low adoption of digital solutions in care homes, carers are more likely to use more technology in their social life than their professional life.
+Given the low adoption of digital solutions in residential care homes, carers are more likely to use more technology in their social life than their professional life.
 However, many stakeholders in the care industry today still think that it’s necessary to send staff on “computer literacy” training courses in order to get carers to use digital solutions to improve the quality of life for residents, carers and management in care homes.
 We had a care home owner tell us one day that he recently spent £3,000 on a paper care planning system because only 1 in 10 of his care staff were computer literate.
 However, our quick and informal survey of his staff revealed a very high percentage of smartphone ownership.
-Care home owners and management need to recognise their staff’s existing skills and stop thinking that it’s necessary to sit in front of a desktop computer in order for their staff to benefit from digital solutions.
+Care home owners and management need to recognise their staff’s existing skills and stop thinking that it’s necessary to sit in front of a desktop computer in order for their staff to benefit from digital solutions like care planning.

 To be fair, most of the existing care home software is poorly designed and, therefore, cumbersome to use.
 The problem lies with the user experience design of digital solutions for the care industry.
 Too many of the solutions in the care industry today are designed by software engineers and programmers that have too little of an understanding of their users.
 However, well designed solutions are coming to the market that are easy to use, including KareInn.